 Artisan's investments in equity securities consist of investments in Artisan Funds, Artisan Global Funds and Artisan Private Funds.
-As of December 31, 2022, \$63.3 million of Artisan's investment securities were related to the economic hedge of franchise capital awards.
-Unrealized gain (loss) related to investment securities held at the end of the periods indicated below were as follows:
+As of December 31, 2023 and December 31, 2022, \$107.0 million and \$63.3 million, respectively, of Artisan's investment securities were related to funded long-term incentive compensation plans (excluding investments in consolidated investment products).

+Unrealized gain (loss) related to investment securities held on the dates indicated below were as follows: